Q: How could I have been exposed to asbestos?

 - Targeted Therapy: Using drugs to attack specific abnormalities within cancer cells.

 - Biological Therapy: Using the body’s immune system to fight cancer.

 - Gene Therapy: Altering genes inside cancer cells in order to stop the spread of the disease.

 - Photodynamic Therapy: A photosensitizing agent or photosensitizer is given intravenously and absorbed into the body.
 The drug is then activated, producing a kind of oxygen that destroys the surrounding cancer cells with relatively mild side effects.
 This treatment option is being studied further while awaiting FDA approval.

 Many victims of asbestos exposure who are diagnosed with mesothelioma are faced with a multitude of questions.
-Cooney & Conway has compiled a list of useful web resources regarding asbestos, exposure, and mesothelioma.
-For more information call 800-322-5573 toll free to speak with a knowledgeable representative.
+Cooney & Conway, LLP. has compiled a list of useful web resources regarding asbestos, exposure, and mesothelioma.
+For more information call 800-322-5573 toll-free to speak with a knowledgeable representative.
 Or, simply fill out the Case Evaluation contact information form and we will promptly respond to your inquiry.

 This page from the U.S. National Cancer Institute’s Web site answers questions about the cancer risk of asbestos exposure.
 It provides background on what asbestos is, how it is used, where it can be found, and why the material is hazardous.
 Visitors can see what symptoms of mesothelioma to look out for, and how to better protect themselves from the dangers of asbestos.